 Bulava added, “It’s important to test resiliency plans at least twice a year with simulated drills and implement any necessary changes to ensure all employees are comfortable with processes and procedures.”

 While creating an internal security network and best practices is important, relationship building with external partners is also critical.
 Engaging FBI field offices and the agency’s Internet Crime Complaint Center (IC3) in advance of an attack may help improve response time.

-“Developing effective resiliency and recovery plans is every client’s responsibility and every minute counts during a recovery effort,” said Mike Kelly, Head of Commercial Banking Cybersecurity and Technology Controls.
+“Developing effective resiliency and recovery plans is every client’s responsibility and every minute counts during a recovery effort,” said Mike Kelly, Business Information Security Officer with the firm.
 “We want all of our clients to remain vigilant, be prepared and determine the best strategy for mitigating and recovering from a ransomware attack.”